The little sister to oregano, dried marjoram offers a fresh and innocent outlook to cooking.

 Marjoram is a perennial plant that is very closely related to oregano.
 The flavor is warm, spicy, herbal, and a tad bitter the way oregano is, but a bit sweeter with a mystery of mint to it.
 Used throughout Mediterranean and Italian cooking, its persnickety oils don’t make it a good candidate for prolonged cooking methods.
-Marjoram should always be added at the very end of cooking to ensure the flavor is at its strongest.
+Sweet marjoram spice should always be added at the very end of cooking to ensure the flavor is at its strongest.
 Dried marjoram has a stronger flavor than fresh and is usually preferred for this reason.

 |Recommended Applications||Marjoram is great when paired with portabella mushrooms, eggplant, or vegetables.
 Other great applications include vinegar and olive oil salad dressings with anchovies or a tomato-based sauce.|